 The National Honor Society (NHS) is one of the oldest and largest recognition programs for high school students in grades 10-12 in the United States of America; however, it is also present in several other countries.
 NHS honors those students who have demonstrated excellence in the areas of scholarship, leadership, service, and character.
 The National Honor Society was founded in 1921 by the National Association of Secondary School Principals.

 Students in grades 10, 11, and 12 are invited to apply for induction into Brent’s chapter of the National Honor Society.
-Completed applications must be submitted to Mr. Copeland Friday, March 4, 2022.
+Completed applications must be submitted to Mr. Zamudio Friday, October 28th, 2022.
 Late applications will NOT be accepted.
 Students may also reference the NHS Candidate Rubric (to be completed by the NHS Faculty Council) for more information about how new members are selected.